Previous dayApril 10, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-April 10, 2026 brought a magnitude 4.1 earthquake 107 km E of Bitung, Indonesia, logged at 17:22 UTC.
-It arrived roughly 12 hours after a larger magnitude 4.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
+On April 10, 2026 at 17:22 UTC, a magnitude 4.1 earthquake struck 107 km E of Bitung, Indonesia.
+This event falls inside the aftershock decay of a nearby magnitude 4.4 earthquake that occurred about 12 hours earlier.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 1.254°, 126.073°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 1.254°N, 126.073°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10